FlorianDietz/comgra/README.md

 (Much of the below is not necessary after all, if you use a website instead of jupyter to display things.)
-(Likewise some requirements are probably unnecessary) (TODO: Clean these up once I am sure whether or not to use jupyter for visualization after all)
+(Likewise some requirements are probably unnecessary) (TODO: Clean these up once I am sure whether or not to use jupyter for visualization after all) (TODO: make two requirements files.
+One for recording and one for displaying.)

 Install nodejs.